Most recent edit on the 8th September 2024

-This post is about Martin Schongauer, a Northern European painter and engraver whose work I got to know in the early 1990s.
-Schongauer was allegedly the teacher of Mathias Gruenewald, a painter and engraver of the early 16th century, whose “Isenheim Altarpiece” anticipates expressionism.
+Martin Schongauer was a Northern European painter and engraver whose work I got to know in the early 1990s.
+He was allegedly the teacher of Mathias Gruenewald, a painter and engraver of the early 16th century, whose “Isenheim Altarpiece” is one of the masterpieces of Northern Renaissance and anticipates expressionism.

 Before I proceed, I would like to give the reader a sense of the geography involved.

 Most of his work that survived is engravings.
-With his prints, Schongauer transmitted his name and his designs across Europe and, over the centuries, the world.
+With his prints, Schongauer transmitted his name and his designs across Europe and the world.

 Martin Schongauer (1450-1491) was born in Colmar, in Alsace.
 He had a goldsmith father who had bought the rights of bourgeoisie in 1445.
-Martin Schongauer came back to Colmar after an itinerant training and a probable passage in Flanders.
+After an itinerant training and a probable passage in Flanders, Martin Schongauer returned to Colmar .

 “Martin Schongauer is first documented in the matriculation register of Leipzig University, winter term 1465, as a Bavarian (Erler, ‘Leipzig’, p.
 254) when he was presumably in his early teens.
 He is described as a ‘young apprentice’ in an inscription by Dürer on a Schongauer drawing of 1470 (Rupprich, i, pp. 208f., no. 58).”
 (The British Museum)

-Vasari claims that Schongauer studied under Rogier van der Weyden (see my article “Deposition“), a claim that has not been confirmed.
+Vasari claims that Schongauer studied under Rogier van der Weyden, a claim that has not been confirmed.
 However, Schongauer has been clearly influenced by the Dutch Master’s attention to detail.
-This influence – mostly attention to detail and the use of vivid colors – is manifested in the paintings that follow.
+This influence – mostly attention to detail and the use of vivid colors – is manifested in his paintings.

 “The portrait of Schongauer in Munich (Alte Pinakothek) is inscribed on the back by the artist Thoman Burgkmair (q.v) “Mayster Martin Schongauer Maler genent Hipsch / Martin von wegen seiner Kunst . . .
 1488′ with a line added by his son Hans Burgkmair (q.v) describing himself as Schongauer’s apprentice.”
 (The British Museum)